Playable ArcadeNFTs Will Soon Be Part of the Biggest Play to Earn Game on Polygon

 One of the NFTs that Arcade will bring to Planet IX is their Genesis Pinball - a limited edition NFT launched in August of 2021, with a playable pinball game inside the NFT allowing users to enter on the NFT itself directly on OpenSea and play the game.
 Making this the first real on-chain game inside an NFT ever released - a truly historical collectible which now will become part of the Planet IX game.

-Felix Bengtsson, CEO of Planet IX stated that “this partnership is a gateway for further opportunities that will allow Planet IX to be seen as leaders in the NFT and GameFi industry – merging a strategy based game with on-chain Esports opportunities”.
+Felix Bengtsson, CMO and Co-Founder of Planet IX stated that “this partnership is a gateway for further opportunities that will allow Planet IX to be seen as leaders in the NFT and GameFi industry – merging a strategy based game with on-chain Esports opportunities”.

 As the process of merging ArcadeNFTs with Planet IX begins, both Arcade NFTs holders and the Planet IX ecosystem will soon experience its beneficial results.
 You can catch a sneak peek of the partnership here.